Strolling Actresses Dressing in a Barn: Sold in a set

+Satirical depiction of goddesses and gods

 The troupe are preparing for the play The Devil to Pay in Heaven, a fiction that was probably intended as a satire on the mystery plays which were heavily controlled by the church.
 Hogarth contrasts the roles of gods and goddesses that appear in the play with the mortal reality at every turn.
 The leaky, draughty barn stands in for the heavens in which they will shortly be play acting.
 The playbill on the bed introduces the cast and aids the viewer in identifying the figures portrayed: Diana, Flora, Juno, Night, Siren, Aurora, Eagle, Cupid, two Devils, a Ghost and attendants.

 Like other Hogarth prints, such as Southwark Fair and The Enraged Musician, a pretty woman takes centre stage – in this case, Diana, identifiable by her crescent moon headdress, practising her pose.
 She imitates the Diana of Versailles, but she looks foolish as she has neither quiver nor arrows.
 Her hooped petticoat has fallen to her feet, exposing her thighs, and the low neckline of her shirt reveals her breasts; she is anything but the chaste goddess.
 She acknowledges the attention of the viewer with a slight smile.
 To her left Flora is dusting her hair with a flour-shaker in front of a broken mirror propped up by a candle, in an effort to prepare herself for the role of the fertility goddess.

 Cupid "floats" above them with the aid of a ladder, fetching two stockings for Apollo, identifiable from the sun on his head, who points out with the aid of a bow their hanging place on a cloud beneath a dragon.
 Next to the actress playing Diana, two children dressed as devils help themselves to a mug of beer left on the altar like a sacrifice.
 A woman next to them (possibly their mother) is shocked by their behaviour but she has her hands full assisting the "ghost" to bleed a cat from its tail.
 As with many of Hogarth's cats, this one is reaping the rewards of life as an outsider.
 An old wives' tale of the time claimed that to recover from a bad fall you should suck the blood from the freshly amputated tail of a tom cat.
 Here the cat has a role forced upon it in the same way that actresses fill inappropriate roles.